 From California, Erythronium tuolumnense is a yellow flowered species commonly called the Tuolumne fawn lily.
+It is endemic to Tuolumne county in California.

 The foliage is a mid green and the bright yellow flowers that appear on reddish green stems in late winter to spring have recurved petals that add extra interest.
+Flowering in early to mid spring depending on the climate zone this is a species that sends up multiple flower spikes

-It is a species that has been widely used in hybridisation and is a Pagoda type.
 It will increase through multiplication of the bulbs to form an attractive clump in the garden or in a container.
+Division is the easiest form of propagation, although you could also collect seed.

 Best grown where it receives full sun in winter to spring and shade in summer.
 A position beneath a deciduous tree and in a humus rich well drained soil is ideal.